 For the top, I used 1-inch sanded oak veneer plywood.
 In retrospect that wasn’t the best decision, but it’s no big deal because of how I built the bench.
 The top isn’t secured down by screws; it doesn’t need to be.
 So I can change out tops easily if and when I want.
 I considered using 2 or 3 separate pieces as the top but thought the seams would be too much of an annoyance and could see too many problems developing from that.
 I hope to eventually find a thick solid top to put on there, like an old door, but that’s going to take some doing.
 I didn’t want to use MDF because of the aforementioned tearing and total hatred of moisture and I just hate the stuff for most projects.
 It’s frailty, unnecessary weight and short lifespan aren’t worth the marginal cost savings to me.
 Finding a piece of solid, natural, heavy wood, at retail, would blow my budget.
 Oak is hard, heavy and durable and nice to look at to boot.
 The only and main problem is that the sawmills use micron-thin veneers, so I’ll need to be mindful of tossing a transmission up across it.
 I oiled the top and the small amount of finishing around the bottom above-head shelf with Danish Oil, natural.
 Tung oil would also work but I’m out.
 There’s no reason to do any more than that.
 It’s a workbench.
 But the oil will condition the wood and help protect it from the slop and spills that are about to be all over it.
 It’s also cheap, easy to reapply and easy to find.

 There’s a diagonal board to support the top which some people seem to feel is optional.
 I wouldn’t recommend doing that.
 And considering you can get a board that’ll work for about 3 bucks, if not free if you don’t mind construction-site dumpster-diving, why wouldn’t you?
 And even if you don’t want to do the math of figuring the diagonal, or using an online calculator or app, you can still just measure it when needed for the proper fit.
 It just sits atop the leg brackets and doesn’t even need to be secured.
 The whole thing is nothing but 90-degree cuts and is a basic project, in fact.
+But the added strength this gives the top is well-worth any effort needed.
+The top will likely be sagging otherwise, especially if you live in high-humidity areas like the coastal deep south.

 I also installed some cabinet lights above, which are hidden behind a 6-foot oak strip I already had, and put the switch on the right shelf post.
 I was tempted to use velcro or something other than the screws to just slap the lights up there, but I’m glad I wasn’t lazy.
 Use the screws, after predrilling.
 You’ll be glad you did.
 I plan on covering the wires on the post near the switch once I come up with a good idea for doing that.
 I secured the wires with some clear little removable clips and the twist ties that came with them.
 20 clips did the trick.
 I ran the wires to the front so they’d be hidden.
 Initially, I instinctively planned to run them to the back because that’s where the plug is and it seemed natural.
 But after thinking about it, that made less sense.
 Just a tip.